inshapardaz/api/index.md

 ## Authorisation

 API will expose only the links that can be allowed for the user in context.
 If no user context is provided a guest user is assumed.
+Details on authorising with api can be found [here](docs/autorisation.md).